collinbarrett/collinbarrett.github.io/index.md

 layout: default
 title: Home
 permalink: /
-redirect_from:
-- /start/
-- /start
-- /about/
-- /about
 ---

 👋🏻 Howdy!
 I'm a seasoned full-stack .NET software engineer based in Memphis, TN.